edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 Developers also need to consider which environment their load tests target.
 Often, staging environments are used to mirror production environments.
 This provides a level of isolation that enables load tests to be conducted without fear of taking down any critical production services.

-That being said, developers may still want to run load tests in a production environment because this yields [the most accurate results](https://k6.io/docs/testing-guides/load-testing-websites/#execution-considerations).
+That being said, developers may still want to run load tests in a production environment because this yields the most accurate results[^5].
 Moreover, some companies (such as fast-growth startups) may not have the time or financial resources to implement a fully duplicated staging environment.
 Finally, there might be overlapping resources between both staging and production.
 In this case, staging environments are not perfectly isolated, and developers need to be careful and prevent consequences for real end users.

 <!-- markdownlint-disable MD033 -->
 import sharedEnvironment from './assets/2-b-iii-shared-environment.png';